dobrevnikolay/Learn/README.md

 Learn is a educational game application.
 Its idea is to provide facts and ask questions related to them afterwards.

 The application is Alfa version.
-Consequetly it is build only with demo purposes.
+Consequetly it is build only for demo purposes.

 ## Implementation